sfu-discourse-lab/SOCC/README.md

 <b>article_text</b><br>
 The article text.
 We have preserved the paragraph structure in the text with paragraph tags.

-## gnm_comments.csv< <br>
+## gnm_comments.csv <br>
-The CSV contains all unique comments in response to the articles in articles.csv after removing duplicates and comments with large overlap.
+The CSV contains all unique comments (663,173 comments) in response to the articles in articles.csv after removing duplicates and comments with large overlap.
 The corpus is useful to study individual comments, i.e., without considering their location in the comment thread structure.
+Below we describe fields in this CSV.

 <b>article_id</b><br>
 A unique identifier for the article.
 We use this identifier in the comments CSV.
 You'll also see this identifier in the article url.
 (E.g., 26691065)